Linear Optics#

 Waveguides#

-An interesting class of devices takes advantage of materials in which the refractive index is greater in some cross-sectional area than in any other.
-Such a configuration guides optical radiation along a set of spatial modes.
-Optical Waveguide Theory (1983) by Snyder and Love is an invaluable reference on this topic and the reader is encouraged to browse this resource for a more in-depth discussion of orthogonality, waveguide modes, and propagation equations.
+An interesting class of devices takes advantage of engineered materials to guide optical radiation along a set of spatial modes.
+Typically, this is accomplished by having a cross-sectional area where a larger refractive index is surrounded by a smaller refractive index.
+Optical Waveguide Theory (1983) by Snyder and Love is an invaluable reference on this topic and the reader is encouraged to browse this resource for a more in-depth discussion of orthogonality, waveguide modes, and the interpretation of propagation equations.

 Eigenmodes Equations#

-Waveguide modes may be derived assuming that the optical medium is source free, that there is no nonlinearity, and that the relative electric permittivity is longitudinally invariant, separable into transverse and longitudinal components, and is lossless.
-With these conditions the wave equations in the time-space domain \(\left(t, \mathbf{x}\right)\) represent eigenvalue equations for the electric and magnetic fields:
+Waveguide modes may be derived assuming that the optical medium is source free, linear, and that the relative electric permittivity is longitudinally invariant, separable into transverse/longitudinal components, and is lossless.
+With these conditions the wave equations in the time-space domain \(\left(t, \mathbf{x}\right)\) represent eigenvalue equations of the electric and magnetic fields:

 Transverse Wave Equations#